The constraints on the stochastic gravitational wave background from cosmic strings by an electromagnetic resonance system: The response of SGWB from cosmic strings in HFGW electromagnetic resonance system

 where $f=\omega/2\pi$ is the GW frequency, $H_{0}$ describes today's Hubble expansion rate.
 So the dimensionless amplitude of the SGWB can be derived as $\tilde{A}_{\oplus,\otimes}(f)=\sqrt{fS_{h}(f)}$.
 On the basis of the spectrum of the SGWB discussed in Sect.\ref{sec:2}, the dimensionless amplitude of the SGWB from cosmic strings with different $G\mu$ in the GHz frequency band is illuminated in Fig.\ref{fig:2}.

 It can be found that at 1GHz the dimensionless amplitude $\tilde{A}_{\oplus,\otimes}<10^{-31}$ and decreases sharply with increasing frequency.
 This aligns with our theoretical predictions and presents a significant challenge to the detection.
 So it is necessary to analyze the signal (i.e., PPFs) generated by the SGWB from cosmic strings in the EM resonance system, which can be derived from Eqs.(\ref{h11,h22}),(\ref{h12,h21}), and (\ref{EM11})-(\ref{sh}).
-For Earth-based detectors with fixed axes, their 24-hour rotation induces fluctuations in PPF magnitude and direction when observing coherent GWs from fixed directions.
+Since stochastic gravitational waves arrive from all directions and Earth-based detectors have fixed orientations while the Earth rotates, it is necessary to consider the averaging effect over spatial positions.
 Fig. \ref{ppfs}(a) shows how the PPFs of the SGWB from cosmic strings vary with $\phi$.
-It can be seen that among the full range of $\phi$ (0 to $2\pi$), the PPFs propagating along the +x direction towards receiver 1 and those along the -x direction towards receiver 1' are equally distributed, each accounting for half of the total.
-This corresponds to a correction factor of $\mathcal{K}_{\phi}=0.32$.
-Therefore, the influence of $\phi$ on signal can be replaced with the coefficient $\mathcal{K}_{\phi}$.
-Then the spectrum of the PPFs is illuminated as Fig. {\ref{ppfs}}(b), which indicates that the signal (PPFs) exhibits the maximum energy flux near GHz, as the GB's frequency falls within this band, causing an interference-like effect with the first-order perturbation EM field induced by the static magnetic and SGWB interaction in this frequency range.
+It can be seen that among the full range of $\phi$ (0 to $2\pi$), half of the PPFs values are positive (i.e., the PPFs propagating along the +x direction towards receiver 1), while the other half are negative (i.e., those along the -x direction towards receiver 1' ).
+Consequently the spectrum of the PPFs can be further derived as

+The spectrum of the PPFs after averaging $\phi$ is illuminated as Fig. {\ref{ppfs}}(b), which indicates that the signal (PPFs) exhibits the maximum energy flux near GHz, as the GB's frequency falls within this band, causing an interference-like effect with the first-order perturbation EM field induced by the static magnetic and SGWB interaction in this frequency range.